spikehq/docs.spike.sh/oncall-schedules/introduction-to-on-call-schedules.md

 ### 2. Who can create schedules?

-Admins and members can both create and edit schedules
+Admins and members can both create and edit schedules.
+Use fine-grained access control to manage on-call permissions

 ### **3. Does being on-call mean ALL the alerts will come to me?**